 All property owners and managers’ ultimate goal is to generate a healthy stream of income.
-Achieving that might look easy on paper, but in reality, it needs the knowledge and practice of applying disciplined analytics and valued data, leading to an accurate prediction of the market trend.
-In this regard, many pricing engines are now available to facilitate and boost revenue management for vacation rental operators.
+Achieving that might look easy on paper.
+However, in reality, it needs the knowledge and practice of applying disciplined analytics and valuable data.
+So, many pricing engines are available to facilitate and boost vacation rental revenue management.

 In a webinar hosted by Zeevou Academy, a panel of professionals from a number of leading (dynamic) pricing providers addressed different approaches to creating a better revenue forecast that leads to better financial decisions.

-This review article reflects the panel’s valuable opinions shared during the discussion regarding the principles of strategising flawless revenue management.
+This article primarily reflects the valuable opinions shared by the panel on the principles of flawless revenue management.

 How to Adjust Metrics for Better Revenue Management

-Before looking at individual metrics, it is recommended to break down your performance into three levels to better understand your business’s performance in the market and evaluate your revenue management strategies.
+Before looking at individual metrics, it is recommended to break down your performance into sub-levels.
+This way, you can better understand your business’s performance in the market and evaluate your vacation rental revenue management strategies.

-There are typically three different levels, and once you realise what they are, you can start looking at specific metrics in each category separately.
+There are typically three different levels.
+Once you realise what they are, you can start looking at specific metrics in each category separately.

-– 1st level: portfolio.
-It might not be relevant if you have one or two listings, but as your portfolio expands, it becomes more important to apply analytics to understand all of your properties’ performances.
+– 1st Level: Portfolio.
+This might not be relevant if you have one or two listings.
+However, as you scale your portfolio, it becomes more important to apply analytics to understand all of your properties’ performances.

-– 3rd level: individual units.
-This level is about analysing your owners’ properties specifically.
+– 3rd Level: Individual Units.
+This level is about analysing your owners’ properties and units one by one.

-Getting these levels, you can start to divide the related metrics to attain your business’ real-time data and also better assess your prior approaches, level by level.
+Getting these levels, you can start to divide the related metrics to look into your business’s real-time data and also better assess your prior approaches, level by level.

 From a strategic point of view, automating your work seems necessary not to be left behind in the fast-paced world of technology.
-With this regard, many pricing tools are available to make the operation process far manageable for you.
+To help with this, many pricing tools are available to make the operational process more manageable for you.

 Pricing tool operators can facilitate managing your property revenue and improve the process.
 They can provide occupancy forecasting, availability forecasting, nightly rate forecasting, and so on.

-But pricing softwares work more effectively when you define your risk strategy to them.
-As there are so many different risk strategies that an individual can take, determining them could guarantee your goals to be achieved by your pricing software operators.
+But, pricing software providers work more effectively when you define your risk strategy to them.
+As there are so many different risk strategies, choosing the right one could ensure that your pricing software operators accomplish your goals.